virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

     > `vtypeText` is applied only in case the *vtype* value is set; otherwise, it is ignored.

 ##Target Nodes
-`Target Nodes` is an optional method method which allows to define environments, that are suitable for JPS installation.
-Herewith, this option is available only for `JpsType` *update* procedure.
+`Target Nodes` is an optional method which allows to define environments, that are suitable for JPS installation.
+Herewith, this option is available only for *JpsType*: *update* procedure.
 Filtering for `targetNodes` can be performed by `nodeType`, `nodeGroup`, `dockerOs`, `dockerName` or `dockerTag`.
 ```
 {